Tanishq4331/nustutors/README.md

 - manage previous uploads
 - Consider variations of modules
 - Custom firestore rule -> public, protected fields on profile
-- View applications
-- Ability to delete requests and applications
 - Show locations on tutor and tutee modals
 - Wrap accordion in a fixed scrollable div